arskom/spyne/ROADMAP.rst

 not cause a change in unrelated areas of rpclib.
 Those would increment the minor version number of the Rpclib version once implemented.

-* Currently, parameter validation is performed only by lxml's schema validator.
-  Implement soft validation that'd work for any serializer for the primitives.
 * Support for the JsonObject (a la XmlObject) and JsonRpc protocols.
 * Support for the JsonSchema interface document standard.
 * Support for the Thrift binary protocol.